NkemJefersonAchia/News-Aggregator/README.md

 For issues or questions about the application, please check:
 1. The troubleshooting section in this README
-2. GNews API documentation at https://gnews.io/docs/v4
+2. NewsAPI.ai documentation at https://eventregistry.org/documentation
 3. Browser console for error messages

 ---